-Swiftcover is also offering 10% off, which makes sense seeing as it's a wholly owned subsidiary of Axa.
-The conditions of the discount are the same as with Axa, too: the camera needs to record every journey you take, you must be able to provide footage where asked (although Swiftcover says it won't ask for any unless you've been in an accident) and a mobile phone is not an acceptable recording device.
+Swiftcover ups the ante with a 12.5% discount, however there are similar conditions to be met.
+The terms of the discount are actually the same as with Axa: the camera needs to record every journey you take, you must be able to provide footage where asked (although Swiftcover says it won't ask for any unless you've been in an accident) and a mobile phone is not an acceptable recording device.

-Find out which Nextbase dash cams we'd recommend.
+Find out which Nextbase dash cams we recommend.